gerlov/Project_One/README.md

 **Inc Subolder:** header files where functions and data structures are declared.

-**Src Folder:**  source code for shared libraries managing the game logic.
+**Src Subfolder:**  source code for shared libraries managing the game logic.

 Additionally, there are separate directories for the **server** and **client** , each with its own Makefile to build the applications.